 Combine the Moqua Caves visit with Parliament House as they are adjacent in Yaren District

-What is the best time of year to visit attractions in Nauru?
+When is the best season to visit attractions in Nauru?

 May-October dry season for best beach and outdoor conditions.
 Nauru can be visited year-round but the rainy season November-April brings rougher seas and some days of heavy rain.